khushmeeet/khushmeeet.github.io/_posts/2017-08-13-what-is-pytorch.md

 PyTorch is a scientific computing package for python built by facebook and several other companies and universities.
 It provides numpy like computation APIs but with strong support for GPUs.
 It also supports deep learning specific APIs, for building models and training them.

-## Comparing with tensorflow
+### Comparing with tensorflow
 PyTorch is very much like tensorflow, in a sense that both are used to build complex deep learning models, train them and test them.
-Both support **computational graphs**, have built in different kind of layers, optimizers and other utils.
+Both support **computational graphs**, have built-in different kind of layers, optimizers and other utils.
 But under the hood they are very much different.

 Tensorflow, developed by Google was intended to be a library for building production grade models, that can scale better.
 Hence tensorflow is static in nature.
 What this means is that, first we define out model from beginning to the end and them execute them.
 This lets the tensorflow to optimize the graph by, lets say fusing the nodes together or removing redundant nodes.
 They have even developed a compiler to do all that stuff called **XLA Compiler**.
 Where as PyTorch is dynamic in nature.
 Meaning graph gets executed as soon as some node gets attached.
 The technique used here to achieve this is **Reverse-mode auto-differentiation**.